 We know from years of medical research that pesticide ingestion is harmful for human health.
-This risk is even greater for plants which are smoked, since the pesticides are inhaled directly into the lungs.
+This risk is even greater for plants which are smoked like cannabis, since the pesticides are inhaled directly into the lungs.

-Lower Levels of Heavy Metals: Most heavy metal exposure to plants comes from polluted soil.
-Metals like lead, mercury and cadmium are present in low levels in nearly all foods and are directly toxic, so minimizing their exposure is important for health.
+Lower Levels of Heavy Metals: Plants can absorb heavy metals like lead, mercury and cadmium from polluted soil.
+These metals are toxic to humans, and are unfortunately present in many foods and supplements due to their pervasive nature in our environment, so minimizing their exposure is important for health.

-Since hydroponic marijuana is grown in a soil-free environment, it’s much less likely to be contaminated with heavy metals
+Since hydroponic weed is grown in a soil-free environment, we consider it less likely to be contaminated with heavy metals.

 What Should I Ask My Grower?

-If you’re a health-conscious consumer, you may want to directly ask your grower or dispensary whether the hydroponic weed they sell contains pesticides or heavy metals.
+Health conscious weed users may want to directly ask their grower or dispensary whether there is a hydroponic weed option, and ask whether the hydroponic weed is free of pesticides and heavy metals.

-Just because hydroponic marijuana operations may be less likely to contain these contaminants doesn’t mean none do, so asking for proof is a good idea.
+Just because hydroponic cannabis operations may be less likely to contain these contaminants doesn’t mean none do, so asking for proof seems like a good idea.

-You may want to also ask for the tetrahydrocannabinol (THC) content, since this is the psychoactive compound in cannabis and its potency may vary dramatically between different hydroponic growers.
+It may also be beneficial to ask about the tetrahydrocannabinol (THC) content, since this is the psychoactive compound in cannabis and its potency may vary dramatically between different hydroponic growers.